buger/goreplay/README.md

 ## Newsletter

-Subscribe to our [newsletter](https://www.getdrip.com/forms/89690474/submissions/new) to stay informed about the latest features and changes to Goreplay project.
+Subscribe to our [newsletter](https://www.getdrip.com/forms/89690474/submissions/new) to stay informed about the latest features and changes to GoReplay project.

 ## Want to Upgrade?